 This article originally appeared on DriveTax

-With the spread of the Coronavirus, on-demand drivers are being hit hard.
+With the spreading of the Coronavirus, on-demand drivers are being hit hard.
 Drivers are struggling with fewer trips, lower income, and concerns for their health and safety.

 Centrelink benefits have become available for rideshare drivers, and the ATO is also offering coronavirus support.
 Here’s what you need to know about the JobKeeper and JobSeeker benefits for on-demand drivers:

 The JobKeeper Payment is the one that puts the most money in your pocket, so if you apply and you’re eligible for both, you’ll automatically get the the JobKeeper Payment.

 If you’re not sure you’re eligible for the JobKeeper Payment, we recommend you to register your Intent To Claim for the smaller JobSeeker Payment as well.
 That way if you’re refused you can still submit your JobSeeker application and the ATO will backdate your payment to the date you first registered your intent.
 Read the instructions below:

 Announced on the 30th of March 2020, the JobKeeper Payment is intended to keep Australian businesses and employees afloat until the COVID-19 crisis passes.
 The JobKeeper Payment is the largest payment available for Uber- and rideshare drivers, and all sole-traders.